-The ruins of the present hospital is attributed to King Sena II (853-887 AD).
-But it is believed that there was a hospital at Mihintale long before this building.
-The inner Chamber of the hospital is centered around a Buddha Shrine.
+The present remains of the Mihintale hospital are attributed to King Sena II (853–887 CE), though evidence suggests that an earlier hospital existed at the site long before his reign.
+The inner chamber of this ancient hospital was centered around a Buddha shrine.

 References